jneem/sweeper/docs/sweep.typ

   content((0.6, 1.5), $alpha$, anchor: "west")

   cetz.angle.angle("a.start", "a.end", (4, 3), label: $theta_alpha$, label-radius: 0.8)
-})
+}),

+caption: "A segment and its angle"
+)

 We'll be dealing with inexact arithmetic, so let's define some "error bars" on our line segments.
 For an error parameter $epsilon > 0$, offsetting from $alpha$ by $plus.minus epsilon$ in the perpendicular-to-$alpha$ direction is the same as offsetting by $alpha plus.minus epsilon / (|cos theta_alpha|)$ in the horizontal direction.
 Roughly speaking, the "error bars" on $alpha$ amount to adding this horizontal error.
-But we'll be slightly more accurate around the corners, by truncating these error bars to the horizontal extends of $alpha$.
+But we'll be slightly more accurate around the corners, by truncating these error bars to the horizontal extents of $alpha$.
 Precisely, we define

 $
 alpha_(+,epsilon)(y) = min(alpha(y) + epsilon / (|cos theta_alpha|), max(alpha(y_0), alpha(y_1)) + epsilon) \